 Tip #1.
 Take your time

 It’s never a good idea to rush into things, and it is your right as a consumer to assess the bank before it assesses you.
 Don’t jump at the first credit card deal you see because that’s usually not going to be the right one for you.
-Instead, spend some time comparing your credit card options and doing your research so you can find a card that suits your financial needs.
+Instead, spend some time comparing your credit card options so you can find a card that suits your financial needs.

 Tip #2.
 Know your needs